bspaulding/Sheets/README.md

     Sheets::Base.new( File.open('/path/to/a/spreadsheet.(format)'), :format => :xls )

-Once you have imported a sheet, you can either grab the array and get out:
+Once you have imported a sheet, you can either grab the array:

     sheet = Sheets::Base.new( # ... )
     sheet.to_array